sivantha96/react-native-trays/EXAMPLE.md

 # Example Usage: react-native-trays

 Below is a simple example of how to use `react-native-trays` in your app.
+For advanced usage, see [README.md](./README.md) and [API.md](./API.md).

-For a live demo, see the [Expo Snack](https://snack.expo.dev/) (link coming soon).
+Below is a simple example of how to use `react-native-trays` in your app.
+For a live demo, see the [Expo Snack](https://snack.expo.dev/@sivantha96/react-native-trays-demo).

 ```tsx
 import { TrayProvider, useTrays } from 'react-native-trays';